GregPiWalker/Diversions/README.txt

 View DataBindings that target observable properties or collections on a business model (whether directly, or indirectly via a ViewModel).

-While this sample declares an event handler to be dispatched to the UI thread, a common use case is a View binding directly to an ObservableCollection.
+While this sample defines an event handler to be dispatched to the UI thread, a common use case is a View binding directly to an ObservableCollection.
-In this case, there is no opportunity to explicitly define the thread context.
+In this case, there is no opportunity to explicitly define the thread diversion.
-By using the provided MarshallingObservableCollection class, you can use the same collection to supply notifications to DataBindings on the UI thread as well as notifications to the business layer without involving the UI thread.
+By using the provided DivertingObservableCollection class, you can use the same collection to supply notifications to DataBindings on the UI thread as well as notifications to the business layer without involving the UI thread.